Leaf-Agriculture/docs/docs/docs/machine_file_conversion_sample_output.md

 ## Overview

-This page shows and describes sample responses from Leaf's API, along with a list of what properties you can expect for each type of data.
+This page shows and describes sample responses from Leaf API, along with a list of what properties you can expect for each type of data.